What ages is TAASC designed for?

 What equipment do I need?

 You will need to provide your own food and clothing.
 You will also need your own personal cup/bowl/spoon; water bottles and headlamp.
-TAASC supplies all the other necessary outdoor gear such as kayaks, canoes, backpacks, sleeping bags, tents, etc. Many members get so turned on to the outdoor skills that they begin to acquire their own equipment.
+TAASC supplies all the other necessary outdoor gear such as kayaks, canoes, backpacks, sleeping bags, tents, etc. Many members get so into the outdoors that they begin to getting their own gear, which is super cool!

 How often does TAASC meet?